-To celebrate the 450th anniversary of Shakespeare's birth, Everyday Einstein talks with Dan Falk, author of the fascinating new book The Science of Shakespeare.
+To celebrate the 450th anniversary of Shakespeare's birth, Ask Science talks with Dan Falk, author of the fascinating new book The Science of Shakespeare.
 Did the Bard of Avon infuse his plays with the scientific discoveries of the day?
 Find out.

 When I was in high school, our drama club put on two plays a year.
 The first was a Shakespeare play, the second was a musical.
 As time went on, I became less interested in drama, and more interested in science.
 Little did I know that in the case of Shakespeare, there is considerable overlap between the two.

 In his fun new book, The Science of Shakespeare: A New Look at the Playwright's Universe, author Dan Falk talks about the many scientific advances that were occurring during Shakespeare's lifetime, the influence of science on his plays, and the influence of the plays on science.
 Since this week we celebrate Shakespeare's 450th birthday, I thought it would be a great time to sit down and ask Dan a few questions about his book:.